ravikaanthe/MCP-AutomationFramework-Syn/LEADERSHIP-DEMO.md

 # 🎯 Complete Leadership Demo Guide
 **Everything you need for your presentation in one place**

+> **📢 IMPORTANT UPDATE - Test Execution Commands**
+> The original demo guide suggested running individual test files by path.
+Those commands **no longer work** due to the workspace folder name containing spaces and special characters.
+This document has been updated with **working commands** that are reliable and professional for demos.
+See the "Critical" section below for full explanation.

 ---

 ## 🚀 Quick Start - 4-Step Demo